 Progressive supranuclear palsy is characterized by muscle stiffness (rigidity), inability to move the eyes, weakness of the throat muscles, and a tendency to fall backward.

-Symptoms usually begin in late middle age.
+Symptoms usually begin after age 40.
 The first symptom may be difficulty looking up without bending the neck or difficulty climbing up and down stairs.
 People with the disorder cannot roll their eyes downward, fix their eyes on a stationary object, or follow a moving object.
 They may have blurred or double vision.
 The upper eyelids may pull back, producing a look of astonishment.
 Muscles become rigid, and movements are slow.
 Walking is unsteady, with a tendency to fall backward.
 Speaking and swallowing are difficult.
 Other symptoms include insomnia, agitation, irritability, apathy, and rapid changes in emotion.

 In the late stages, depression and dementia are common.
 Like Parkinson disease, progressive supranuclear palsy results in severe muscle rigidity and disability, usually within 5 years.
 Usually, death, often due to infection, occurs within 10 years after symptoms begin.

 No effective treatment exists.
 The drugs used to treat Parkinson disease sometimes provide temporary relief.
 Physical and occupational therapists can provide exercises to help keep joints limber and help people function better.
 They can also recommend strategies and safety measures to reduce the risk of falls.

 Last full review/revision January 2013 by Hector A. Gonzalez-Usigli, MD; Alberto Espay, MD